 This policy is aimed at The Greene Room Academy herein known as the “Academy”, Staff, Tutors and Customers, including Learners, who are delivering, or enrolled on a Greene Room Academy approved qualification who are involved in suspected or actual Malpractice/ Maladministration.
-It is also for use by The Academy’s staff to ensure they deal with all Malpractice and Maladministration investigations in a consistent manner.
+It is also for use by The Academy’s staff to ensure they deal with all Malpractice and Maladministration investigations consistently.

 It is important that the staff involved in the management, assessment and quality assurance of JOIE beaute qualifications, and the Learners, are fully aware of the contents of the policy and that the Centre has arrangements in place to prevent and investigate instances of Malpractice and Maladministration.